How To Split The Holidays When Married

 With open communication and a willingness to compromise, couples can begin to think creatively about holiday solutions.

-When splitting holidays, it’s important to remember that there’s no one-size-fits-all solution.
+When split the holidays, it’s important to remember that there’s no one-size-fits-all solution.
 Encourage couples to get creative and think outside of the box.
 Some alternative solutions could include the following:

 Emphasize the importance of being flexible and open to trying new traditions.
 By being creative with solutions, couples can find a way to make the holidays work for everyone involved.